All About Kitchen Sink Drainage | Common Complaints We Receive

-First - Lets talk about pitch.- and not vocal pitch.
+First - Let’s talk about pitch.- and not vocal pitch.
 Pitch is the change in elevation over a length.
 Pitch is important in a sink because this determines the direction water will move.
-When using a sink we need a sink to be somewhat "flat-ish" so plates and things we clean have a flat surface that we can work with.
-If a sink has too much pitch, or slope, then using the sink will be more difficult.
+When using a sink, we need a sink to be somewhat "flat-ish" so plates and things we clean have a flat surface that we can work with.
+If the pitch of a sink drain is too steep, using the sink will be more difficult.

 Let's take this a step further.
 If, for example, a sink bowl measures 28" left to right and has a drain in the center.
-The pitch may be 1/2 inch from the side wall, to the center drain.
-Now the over all height from top to bottom is 10" .
-Next - Now lets move up a size in sink and go to a 30" bowl.
+The pitch may be 1/2 inch from the side wall to the center drain.
+Now the overall height from top to bottom is 10".
+Next - Now let’s move up a size in sink and go to a 30" bowl.
 The larger sink will have the same height of 10" as the smaller.
 What does this mean?
-It means that the the pitch is more gradual.
-The water will have less speed when traveling to the drain, and have to travel further.
+It means that the pitch is more gradual.
+When the water travels to the sink’s drain, it will travel slower and further.

 Hopefully I did not loose you!